ebrahimayyad11/code-201-reading-notes/README.md

-## 201 table of content: Foundation to software development
+## 201 table of content: Foundation of software development

 |Content|link of the page|
 |:-----:|:---------------|